 Hello and welcome to Step Two!

 Today’s task should only take a few minutes.
-Based on yesterday’s decision of what season you want to be in Yellowstone, now it’s time to look at the calendar and pick your dates!
+Based on the decision you made in Step One, now it’s time to look at the calendar and pick your specific dates!

 The reality of your trip will begin to set in as soon as you specifically decide when you are going to go, so this step is a biggie.